0cjs/py-allthesame/README.md

 3. Making the test framework have minimal tendencies on the developers environment and making it easy and obvious to use (“one click” or, in this case, one command with no parameters necessary).
 4. Using [Pytest] because it rocks.
-(It's one of Python's best features, and gives it a big advantage over other languages.)
+(It's not only Python's finest unit test framework, it's one of the nicest to use in any language.
+   For dedicated TDD folks using similar “scripting” languages such as Ruby, it's almost a reason to switch to Python.)
 5. Writing tests that use corner cases and assert behaviour about side effects (or lack thereof).
 Noting that this can make improving the code much, much easier.